phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 ## Pitfalls

-There are two common pitfalls to keep in mind when using the `~H` sigil or `.heex` templates inside LiveViews.
+There are some common pitfalls to keep in mind when using the `~H` sigil or `.heex` templates inside LiveViews.

 When it comes to `do/end` blocks, change tracking is supported only on blocks